CloudenablersPvtLtd/openstack-setup/compute_node_addition/README.md

   - This script use same NIC/IP for Management/External/VM Datapath networks.
   - Make sure that the IP you have given must have internet connectivity.
   - The interface name must be the NIC name of above mentioned IP.
+  - Reboot the compute node after script installation is completed.

 > Author: Vinoth Kumar Selvaraj